 The Recipe: Pudina Aloo (Potato Mint Curry)

-Why We Love It: Playful Cooking's potato curry gets its creaminess from yogurt, refreshment from mint, and earthiness from garam masala and other spices, including a flavor boost from asafoetida, which is extracted from an herb in the celery family, according to Bon Appetit (though lemon zest will work in its place, writes Playful Cooking).
+Why We Love It: Playful Cooking's potato curry gets its creaminess from yogurt, refreshment from mint, and earthiness from garam masala and other spices, including a flavor boost from asafoetida.
+Whenever we're in the mood for something international, we'll turn to this dish.

-Pro Tip: Avoid using red potatoes in this recipe, writes Playful Cooking; they can get gluey when boiled, and make the curry mushy.
+Avoid using red potatoes in this recipe because they can get gluey when boiled, and make the curry mushy.

 Harissa Spiced Moroccan Oatmeal